ConsensusSemantics/consensus_wiki/_build/html/_sources/content/contributions.md

 =======================

 ######  Kinds of contributions:
-We welcome a variety of contributions.
+We welcome a variety of contributions:
+* adding (peer reviewed) references to any of the background sections
+* adding translations (proofread by 2 natives speakers) in languages other than English
+* adding a dissent
+* changing something in the background sections
+* changing something in the definitions

 All the previously described contributions can easily be done opening an issue (or a pull request) on github as [detailed below](#Via-Github).
 Should you not be familiar with github and necessitate help, please follow the instructions at the [end of the page](#Via-Google-Form).